 Firstly, we need to look at the container and the amount of CBD you wish to take away with you.
 If you’re going to have carry-on luggage then you will need to make sure it is below 100ml like the rest of your toiletries.
-The reason why there may be some confusion with CBD is that medicine, when prescribed by a doctor, is not limited to the 100ml regulations.
+The reason why there may be some confusion with CBD is that when medicine is prescribed by a doctor is not limited to the 100ml regulations.

 Therefore, CBD should be permitted on domestic and international flights from the UK.
 We recommend contacting the airline who you’re flying with just to double-check what their stance is on taking CBD on to a flight.

 Taking CBD on international flights from the UK